rajatmohan/getLocationQrcode/README.md

 # getLocationQrcode

-Get any location on google map as QR code
+Get any location on google map as QR code.

+Using selenium and qrcode in python